Wyvern676/GAIT-poker/README.md

 jupyter notebook
 ```

-- **(if you don't have this installed)** Afterwards, install openai in the cell below the code logic:
+- *(if you have this installed, you can skip this step)* Afterwards, install openai in the cell below the code logic:
 ```
 pip install openai
 ```